michelegargiulo/Witchery-Companion/README.md

 - Owl AI for transporting items
 - Winged Monkey AI
 - Brew Bucket item does not exist yet.
 Needs implementation.
 Will make possible to move brews between cauldrons
-- ~~Remove WitcheryLoadingPlugin and provide all missing models, textures and so on to remove dependency from OG Witchery JAR~~ Implemented a Loading Plugin that checks the file and downloads it automatically
 - Groovyscript Integration